tytydraco/yessleep/out/Im_a_Park_Ranger_at_Hawaii_Volcanoes_National_Park_What_We_Discovered_There_Still_Haunts_Me_Final.md

 As I navigate the Land Rover through the park's winding paths, my mind races with thoughts of the figure we encountered.
 I glance over at Lani.
 She's deep in thought, her eyes distant.

-"What was that thing, Lani?"
+"What was that thing?"
 I ask, my voice barely above a whisper.
 The image of the fiery figure, moving through the forest with an otherworldly grace, is seared into my mind.

 She doesn't answer immediately, her gaze fixed on the passing landscape.
 Finally, she turns to me, her expression serious.
 "I think it was a Lava Walker," she says.